BIMSBbioinfo/pigx/README.md

 -----
 # Summary

-PiGx is a data processing pipeline for raw fastq read data of bisulfite experiments; it produces reports on aggregate methylation and  coverage and can be used to produce information on differential methylation and segmentation.
+PiGx BSseq is a data processing pipeline for raw fastq read data of bisulfite experiments; it produces reports on aggregate methylation and  coverage and can be used to produce information on differential methylation and segmentation.
 It was first developed by the Akalin group at MDC in Berlin in 2017.

 The figure below provides a sketch of the process.
 ![](images/pipelineIO_BSseq.png )